Guest Post: Talking about Time — How Language Shapes Our Thoughts

 The concept of looking down into the future may seem strange to English speakers.
 But even more peculiar is the way that Aymara, an Amerindian language spoken in South America, completely flips the notion of time that seems so natural to us: the Aymara language describes the past as in front of us, rather than behind us.
 Likewise, in Aymara, the future is in back of us.
 Though this conception runs contrary to our traditional ideas of time, it has its own internal logic: the past, in front of us, is something that we have lived, and so we can see it.
 On the other hand, the future, which we have not experienced, is behind us -- it has not yet happened, and thus we cannot see it.

 Analyzing how languages encode time reveals that different languages are not just sets of words to be memorized; they carry with them an entirely different outlook on how to view the world.
 In this way, learning languages expands your horizons, which is one of the many reasons why it’s great to learn new languages.
-Indeed, knowing multiple languages will give you a richer, more complete future — whether that future be in front of you, below you, or behind you.
+Indeed, knowing multiple languages will give you a richer, more complete future — whether that future is in front of you, below you, or behind you.

 Paul writes for Language Trainers, a language teaching service for individuals and professionals.
 Language Trainers offers several free educational resources, such as foreign language listening tests.
 You can find that and other language-learning tools on their website.
 Don't hesitate to email email@example.com or add visit Language Trainers' Facebook page for more information.